Solo5/solo5/docs/building.md

 * _virtio_: Any hypervisor which virtualizes an x86\_64 system with virtio devices (e.g.  Linux/KVM with QEMU as a monitor, Google Compute Engine).
 See below under "_virtio_: Limitations" for details.
+* _xen_: Xen hypervisor 4.10 or later on x86\_64 only, using the PVHv2 domU
+  ABIs.
+The _xen_ bindings are not a full Solo5 target; they exist for the purpose of providing low-level bootstrap code to MirageOS and do not provide any network or block I/O functionality.

 # Running Solo5-based unikernels